eetukarttunen/eetukarttunen/README.md

 ## About me!

 I'm a third year Computer Science (BSc & MSc) student from Joensuu, Finland.
-I'm currently writing my bachelor’s thesis, and taking the final courses of the degree.
+I'm currently taking the final courses of the bachelor's degree.
 My favourite topics in computer science are: machine learning, neural networks and cyber security.
 I also study psychology and economics as minors.
 I also love distance running & building guitars!

 You can contact me: eetu.karttunen@outlook.com & www.linkedin.com/in/eetukarttunen